rochester-rcl/openvdb-points-unity-plugin/README.md

 Build the native plugin and dependencies via the conan recipe found [here](https://github.com/rochester-rcl/conan-openvdb-points-unity)

-Copy OpenVDBPointsUnity folder the contents into the necessary platform folder in MyProject/Assets/Plugins
+Copy OpenVDBPointsUnity folder contents into the necessary platform folder in MyProject/Assets/Plugins